Define Linked Dimensions

 All related measure groups and dimensions must come from the same source database.
 You cannot create new relationships between local measure groups and the linked dimensions you add to your cube.
 After linked dimensions and measure groups have been added to the current cube, the relationships between them must be maintained in their source database.

 The source database that provides the dimension and the current database that uses it must be at the same version and compatibility level.
-For more information, see Set the Compatibility Level of a Multidimensional Database (Analysis Services).
+For more information, see Compatibility Level of a Multidimensional Database (Analysis Services).

 The source database must be deployed and online.
 Servers that publish or consume linked objects must be configured to allow the operation (see below).